tony-waters/tony-waters.github.io/_posts/2025-02-01-three-ways-with-jpa-one-to-one.md

 ---

 JPA @OneToOne relationships can be mapped in a surprising number of ways.
-In this guide we will explore 5 variants using a simple Customer–Profile relationship as an example.
+I want to explore 6 variants using a simple Customer–Profile relationship as an example.

 [Customer ──1:1── Profile diagram]